 Before He returned to heaven, Jesus gave to His followers, to those who believe in Him, authority over the devil and his demons.
 In Mark’s account of the great commission, Jesus said, “Go ye into all the world, and preach the gospel to every creature… And these signs shall follow them that believe: In my name shall they cast out devils…” (Mark 16:15-17).
 This authority over demonic spirits was not just for the early apostles.
 Jesus, who has “all authority,” gave this power to “them that believe” throughout the Church Age in the pursuit of the Great Commission.

-Because of the weakness of our mortal flesh and our carnal nature, men and women without the Lord’s intervention in their lives become captive to all kinds of sinful habits.
+Because of the weakness of our mortal flesh and our carnal nature, men and women without God's divine intervention in their lives become captive to all kinds of sinful habits.
 And that is one of the primary reasons Jesus came from heaven to earth, that is, to bring “freedom for the prisoners” (Luke 4:18) … “deliverance to the captives” (KJV).

 The apostle Paul shows this beautiful deliverance from the demands of our flesh, from our bodily appetites, in Romans 7:21-25—“So I find this law at work: Although I want to do good, evil is right there with me… What a wretched man I am!
 Who will rescue me from this body that is subject to death?
 Thanks be to God, who delivers me through Jesus Christ our Lord!”
 The body, our “flesh,” wants to indulge itself in a wide variety of carnal pursuits (Galatians 5:19-21).
 But there is deliverance for us from the works of the flesh by the victory Jesus secured at the cross.
 Now all born-again believers can draw upon this promise: “Walk in the Spirit, and you shall not fulfill the lust of the flesh” (Galatians 5:16, NKJV).